mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 ### Adding a marker

-Besides a basemap, you can easily add other things to your map, including markers, polylines, polygons, circles, and popups.
+Besides a basemap, you can easily add other things to your map, including markers and popups.

 Let’s [add a marker](https://docs.mapbox.com/mapbox-gl-js/api/#marker) to the same longitude/latitude that we centered our map on: